 Ancient documents also tell us that a Jewish thief was required to give back or pay for what he stole.
 If he did not have the money, he could be sold as a slave in order for the payment to be made.
 In this situation, men and women became slaves involuntarily.

 A few important facts need to discussed before we leave this section.
 First, Deuteronomy 20:10-19 has a curious discussion about forced labor resulting after war.
-God required the total destruction of the nations living in the land of Palestine at the time He gave the land to Israel in order that,
+God required the total destruction of the nations living in the land of Canaan at the time He gave the land to Israel in order that,

 . . . they may not teach you to do according to all their detestable things which they have done for their gods, so that you would sin against the LORD your God.
 (NASB) Deut.
 20:18

 This means there should have been only Jews in the land.
-Nations outside of Palestine, non-Jews, were to be offered terms of peace, that is terms of submission (Deut.
+Nations outside of Canaan, non-Jews, were to be offered terms of peace, that is terms of submission (Deut.
 20:10-11).
 The meaning of the expression “terms of peace” has the same idea as the terms of peace offered to the Japanese and the Germans at the end of World War II.
 They had to submit themselves to the conquering allies.
 They were to be “forced laborers” – they paid for their crime.
 But neither history nor the Hebrew language give us enough information to know if they were part-time, casual or permanent laborers of the nation of Israel.
 Non-Jews who were living in the land could voluntarily choose to be slaves(Lev.
 25:47).

 Scripture also tells us that non-Hebrew ABAD, “slaves,” could remain with their master permanently (Lev.
 25:44-46).
 The Hebrew word ABAD really means “worker, or laborer.”
 Ancient records again reveal that this individual was an educated worker.
 He was not considered a slave in the typical sense.